dom-native/dom-native/README.md

 - First you associate a class which extends `HTMLElement` with a tag name using `customElements.define('my-comp', 'MyComponent')`
   - `dom-native` provides an optional convenient `@customElement('my-comp')` TypeScript decorator
 - Then, the class can define the following methods:
   - `connectedCallback`: Invoked each time the custom element is appended into a document-connected element.
-This will happen each time the node is moved, and may happen before the element's contents have been fully parsed.
+Each time the node is moved, this may happen before the element's contents have been fully parsed.
   - `disconnectedCallback`: Invoked each time the custom element is disconnected from the document's DOM.
   - `attributeChangedCallback`: Invoked each time one of the custom element's attributes is added, removed, or changed.
 Which attributes to notice change for is specified in a static get observedAttributes method
   - There is a `adoptedCallback`, but it is used mostly in the iframe case, which is not common.